National Association of Home Builders Economic Research Blog

 The missing middle construction sector includes development of medium-density housing, including townhouses, duplexes and other small multifamily properties.
 While townhouse construction has trended higher in recent quarters, the multifamily segment of the missing middle (apartments in 2 to 4 unit properties) has disappointed.
 For 2021,...

-Nonfarm payroll employment increased in 41 states and the District of Columbia in April compared to the previous month while eight states lost jobs.
-North Dakota remained unchanged.
-According to the Bureau of Labor Statistics, nationwide total nonfarm payroll employment increased by 428,000 in April,...
+Nonfarm payroll employment increased in 46 states and the District of Columbia in July compared to the previous month while four states lost jobs.
+According to the Bureau of Labor Statistics, nationwide total nonfarm payroll employment increased by 528,000 in July, following a gain of...

-NAHB’s analysis of Census Data from the Quarterly Starts and Completions by Purpose and Design survey indicates custom home building posted a year-over-years gain for the first quarter of 2022.
-There were 46,000 total custom building starts during the first quarter of the year.
+NAHB’s analysis of Census Data from the Quarterly Starts and Completions by Purpose and Design survey indicates custom home building registered relatively flat conditions for the second quarter of 2022.
+There were 53,000 total custom building starts during the second quarter of the year.
 This...

-According to NAHB analysis of the most recent Census data of Starts and Completions by Purpose and Design, during the first quarter of 2022 single-family attached starts totaled 36,000, which is 16% higher than the first quarter of 2021.
-Over the last four quarters, townhouse...
+According to NAHB analysis of the most recent Census data of Starts and Completions by Purpose and Design, during the second quarter of 2022 single-family attached starts totaled 38,000, which is 9.5% lower than the second quarter of 2021.
+Nonetheless, over the last four quarters,...

-The single-family built-for-rent sector continues to expand as housing affordability headwinds increase.
-According to NAHB’s analysis of data from the Census Bureau’s Quarterly Starts and Completions by Purpose and Design, there were approximately 13,000 single-family built-for-rent (SFBFR) starts during the first quarter of 2022.
-This...
+Single-family built-for-rent sector construction surged during the second quarter of 2022 as homebuying affordability declined on higher mortgage interest rates.
+According to NAHB’s analysis of data from the Census Bureau’s Quarterly Starts and Completions by Purpose and Design, there were approximately 21,000 single-family built-for-rent (SFBFR)...

 Subscribe to Blog via Email